cs-education/sysbuild/CONTRIBUTING.md

 * If you want to run the tests in a browser, run `grunt testserver` to start a local test server, then navigate to `http://localhost:9001`.

+## Development notes
+### Travis CI configuration.
+* [We cache](.travis.yml) Bower and npm dependencies to speed up builds.
+The caches can be accessed [on the web](https://travis-ci.org/cs-education/sysbuild/caches), which gives us a means to [delete the caches](http://docs.travis-ci.com/user/caching/#Clearing-Caches) in case they are spoiled by storing bad data in one of the cached directories.

+* You can [validate the .travis.yml file](http://docs.travis-ci.com/user/travis-lint/) before committing it to reduce common build errors.
+Travis has a convenient [web-based tool](https://lint.travis-ci.org/) where you can paste the contents of .travis.yml for validation.

 ## License
 By contributing your code, you agree to license your contribution under the terms of the [project's license](LICENSE.md).